an-sh/chat-service/README.md

   messages (commands) handlers can be invoked server side as simple functions.

-- Simple networking using only socket.io library with JSON messages.
-Just a socket.io client implementation is required, making possible using the same server for web (SPA), mobile and desktop clients.
+- Simple networking, only a socket.io client implementation is required, making it possible to use the same server for web (SPA), mobile and desktop clients.

 ### Tutorial